What Will Your Business Sell and How?

 The last thing to consider is whether you'll have the opportunity to sell what you want to sell.
 Is there a market for your product or service?
 Is it something you could make money selling – at a minimum, enough money to support yourself?
 If there aren't enough potential customers for your business, it will fail even if you're extremely good at it.
 Identifying your potential customers and deciding how best to reach them is critical to a successful business.

-Probably the cheapest and easiest method to begin with, since all you need is a list of numbers and a working phone.
+- Phone Sales: Probably the cheapest and easiest method to begin with, since all you need is a list of numbers and a working phone.
 You'll need to start by getting together some leads.
 The better qualified your lead list is, the more effective your calls will be.
-Still, even a rather poor lead list can be effective if you make enough calls.
+Even a rather poor lead list can be effective if you make enough calls.